Balanced Scorecard: Improve Your Organization's Performance and Profitability

 Step 2: Strategy

-Step 3: Strategic Objectives
+Step 3: Strategic objectives

-Step 4: Strategy Mapping
+Step 4: Strategy mapping

-Step 5: Performance Measures
+Step 5: Performance measures

-KPIs are critical for monitoring the effectiveness of an organization’s plan.
+Key performance indicators (KPIs) are critical for monitoring the effectiveness of an organization’s plan.
 Operational indicators focus on resource utilization, procedures, and output.
-These measures aim to lead to specific outcomes, with some being more intermediate than others.
 For each objective on the strategy map, progress measures are created.
-This phase is all about assisting you in developing the key leading and lagging indicators required to manage strategy execution.

-Step 6: Strategic Initiatives
+Step 6: Strategic initiatives

-Step 7: Performance Analysis
+Step 7: Performance analysis

 Step 8: Alignment